gavinsimpson/au-multivariate-stats/README.md

 ## Compulsory programme

 Active participation in the course including attendance at lectures and completion of computer-based classes and exercises.
-A learn by teaching approach will be used for the computer-based assessments, where each participant will be expected to, as part of a small group, demonstrate their approach to the analysis of a problem data set from the previous day.
+A learn-by-teaching approach will be used for the computer-based assessments, where each participant will be expected to, as part of a small group, demonstrate their approach to the analysis of a problem data set from the previous day.
 Completion of short, computer-based assessments testing their understanding of a topic and the practical skills taught.

 ## Course content